 Supporting Coordinated Access to housing for people who are homeless can pose procedural and logistical challenges to communities.
-The Open Path Coordinated Access System (CAS) is a tool that facilitates matching individuals with housing opportunities, and supports the intra-agency communication necessary for successful move-in.
+The Open Path Coordinated Access System (CAS) is a tool that facilitates matching people with housing opportunities, and supports the intra-agency communication necessary for successful move-in.
 As a stand-alone system, or tightly integrated with the Open Path HMIS Warehouse, the Open Path CAS brings structure and efficiency to an often complicated process.

 Provides transparent logic for individual and housing prioritization